 James practices in three core areas: product liability and group actions; the law of the workplace, including both employment and health & safety; and general commercial law.

-Recent high-profile instructions include: acting for GSK in the Seroxat product liability group litigation, listed by The Lawyer magazine as one of its top 20 cases for 2019; being instructed throughout the Cape v Dring litigation concerning non-party access to documents used in court, which reached the Supreme Court in February 2019; and acting as sole counsel for the claimant in King v Sash Window Workshop, the landmark 2017 ECJ decision on holiday pay and workers’ rights.
+Recent high-profile instructions include: acting for GSK in the Seroxat product liability group litigation; being instructed throughout the Cape v Dring litigation concerning non-party access to documents used in court, which reached the Supreme Court in February 2019; and acting as sole counsel for the claimant in King v Sash Window Workshop, the landmark 2017 ECJ decision on holiday pay and workers’ rights.

 After qualifying as a solicitor in 2008, James spent two years as an associate in the corporate group at Slaughter and May.
 He is committed to giving practical advice and resolving disputes as quickly and cost-effectively as possible.
 James will always consider accepting pro bono instructions, particularly in employment disputes.